Genital Herpes

 Herpes cannot be transmitted through objects such as toilet seats, bedding, or swimming pools.
 It is also not spread through casual contact, such as hugging or sharing utensils.

-Testing for Herpes
+Testing for herpes

 Herpes can be diagnosed through several methods: